CMDRGhost/Obsidian/Organizations/RAAC.md

 ---
 aliases:
-  - Organizations_Imperial Army
+  - Organizations_RAAC
 tags:
   - Organization
 Type Organization:
-  - Military, Army
+  - Expedition, Colonization
 Government System Organization:
+  - Machine government
 Power Structure System Organization:
 Economic System Organization:
+  - Command/Planned economy
 Training Level Organization:
   - Elite
 Veterancy Organizations:
 ---
-# Imperial Army
+# RAAC
+An artificial intelligence, that knowingly or unknowingly destroyed its creators and now has only the goal to expand its own Influence over everything it sees.
+It hasn't reached a level of expansion, knowledge or energy where it would be unstoppable, but it is dangerous non the less and currently the main threat the [[Empire]] faces.

 # Details